Veteran Designation on Driver’s License

 You can use your veteran designation to prove that you were in the military for various reasons, such as receiving veterans’ auto insurance discounts.

-However, you can not use the designation as official military ID, such as to enter a military post or receive benefits for veterans.
-To receive benefits, you will have to use your DD214 or other official military ID.
+However, you can not use the designation as an official military ID, such as to enter an army post or receive benefits for veterans.
+Instead, you must use your DD214 or other official military veteran ID to receive benefits.

 Compare quotes from the top auto insurance companies and save!